 Head back inland through Maine and check out the lakes (kayaking is popular here), pick wild blueberries, tones of hiking and explore Mt katadin, the end/start point of the Appalachia trail.
 Tones of fishing here, old towns that will have lots of antique and vintage stores too.

 Wend back through New Hampshire or even via Ver not (where I also lived) no shortage of thing that tick you boxes.

 Then again, heading south, you hit DC ( a very cool city) the Chesapeake Bay, Baltimore, colonial virginia, civil war history spots, lovely Savannah and Charleston, thrift stores, southern cooking and BBQ ( not as healthy if you subscribe to Paula Deens regime!)

-Tough choice! over 4 years ago
+Tough choice! almost 6 years ago